-Black Women's Equal Pay Day is the number of days or months Black women must work into the new year in order to earn what their white, non-Hispanic male colleagues made last year.
+Black Women's Equal Pay Day is the number of days Black women must work into the new year in order to earn what their white, non-Hispanic, male colleagues earned last year.

 In 2018 Black women had to work eight months into 2018 (August 7, 2018) to have pay equity.
 See the 2018 Forum video below.